The CCAMP working group is responsible for standardizing a common

 (OSPF, ISIS) and signaling (RSVP-TE) protocols required for path

-establishment and maintenance.
+networks.
 Protocol formats and procedures that embody these

-extensions will be done jointly with the WGs supervising
+extensions will be done jointly with the WGs supervising those

-Organization (SDO).
+Organization.
 Note that the specification or modification of data

 planes is out of scope of this working group